FibonAdithya/NetFaCE/Background.md

 Investigating what network-based features correspond to chordal extensions

 ## Background
 In many areas of semidefinite optimisation, the aim is to quickly solve a large system of equations.
-We can represented the matrix as a graph, making the graph chordal means that we can quickly then solve this system by picking a good decomposition.
+We can represent the matrix as a graph, making the graph chordal means that we can quickly then solve this system by picking a good decomposition.
 This project aims to invesigate the former property of chordality and what features may correspond to chordality of the graph.
 The network based features of a graph are as follows:
 - Number of verticies
 - Number of Edges
 - The maximum degree